the-remould/Agua-Controlar-1/README.md

 TO DO LIST-

-1. Fix security on esp-outputs.php page
+1. Fix security on esp-outputs.php page.

 2. Buttons have turned into check boxes!?
-I want buttons but a little bit smaller than they were
+I want buttons but a little bit smaller than they were.

-3. Add sensor code from Soil Humidity to  Agua Controlar 1 (ESP32S board)
+3. Add sensor code from Soil Humidity to  Agua Controlar 1 (ESP32S board).

-4. I want soil humidity data sent to Thingspeak instead of Asksensors
+4. I want soil humidity data sent to Thingspeak instead of Asksensors.

+5. Figure out how to change SSID & password via Bluetooth Terminal HC05 app.

 Links to the tutorials I used-